connercms/Console-Photo-Viewer/README.md

 # Steps to run the program

+First, use `npm i` to install the required dependencies.

 You can run the program using `ts-node` from the project root as follows: `npx ts-node index.ts`

 You can use the start script (`npm run start`) which will first build the source then run the compiled javascript.